The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Concluding Remarks

 \section{Concluding Remarks}

 6G research is just in its infancy and there remain many open challenges to solve, including whether and how to design NTNs to assist terrestrial communication.
 In this work we addressed this issue by proposing multi-layered hierarchical networks in which the merits of the space, air, and ground layers are incorporated together to improve quality of service.
 Specifically, we compared the performance of different cooperative architectures against a standalone GEO constellation, and evaluated which degree of integration offers better capacity and outage probability.
-Our simulation results proved that: \begin{itemize} \item Hybrid non-terrestrial integration can effectively complement the defects of standalone terrestrial networks by improving both capacity and outage performance. \item The deployment of intermediate HAPs in the stratosphere amplifying the signal from the upstream satellites towards the ground (configuration GHE) ensures up to 6 times better capacity than point-to-point GEO transmissions (configuration GE), while resulting in more robust communications.
-In particular, transmissions in the Ka-bands offer high-capacity coverage, even though some inherent channel variability may affect reliability. \item A fully-integrated space-air-ground scenario (configuration GLHE) does not enhance the system performance beyond GHE's, while in turn resulting in more complex and expensive network management. \item Even though LEO satellites can also act as a relay in the space layer (configuration GLE), hardware constraints in the Ka-bands make this solution not desirable. \end{itemize} As part of our future work we will consider end-to-end simulations to assess the benefits of the proposed multi-layered integrations in terms of network-related metrics such as the overall transmission latency, the achievable throughput, and the packet delivery rate.
+Our results proved that HAP relays (configuration GHE) can best bridge the satellite signal to the ground while ensuring up to 6$\times$ better capacity than point-to-point GEO transmissions.
+We also demonstrated that hardware constraints in the Ka-bands make LEO-based relaying configurations not desirable.

+As part of our future work, we will consider end-to-end simulations to assess the benefits of the proposed multi-layered integrations in terms of network-related metrics such as the overall transmission latency, the achievable throughput, and the packet delivery rate.
+Moreover, we will analyze the effect of a dynamic network scenario, thereby accounting for the intrinsic mobility of LEO and HAP relays.

+\begin{IEEEbiography} [{ }]{Dengke Wang} was born in Sichuan, China.
+He received the B.Sc. degree from the University of Electronic Science and Technology of China in 2019.
+Now, he is pursuing the M.Sc. degree in King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
+His main research interests include performance analysis and modeling of wireless communication networks and software-defined radio. \end{IEEEbiography}